Cremation Services

 Viewing: A Personal Choice...

 A common component of North American funeral service is the professional embalming and open-casket viewing (whether public or private) of the dead human body prior to the cremation process taking place.
 It allows for family and friends to visit with the deceased one final time, pay their final respects, find closure, and accept the loss.
+Private family viewings without embalming may also be arranged for immediate family members.
+Hospice organizations are increasingly trained to support and guide families who may wish to wash or dress their deceased loved one as a final act of care.
+In these instances, private family viewings may also occur at the place of passing, prior to us bringing your loved one into our care.

 Viewing is a deeply personal experience and deeply personal choice which may only be made once.
 Some choose to view the body due to religious reasons, while others choose to do so for personal reasons.
 Some feel that viewing the body is a natural part of the funeral process, while others feel that it is unnecessary.

 According to Dr. Alan Wolfelt, one of North America's leading death educators, viewing and spending time with the body of a loved one is a way of honoring the transition from life to death.
 As Dr. Wolfelt states, "viewing allows the acceptance of the reality and finality of death."
+Whether it is a private family viewing without embalming or large public visitation, we always recommend that families give themselves and others the opportunity to say their final goodbyes whenever possible.
+COVID-19 has further reiterated this belief, as we found that many families were unable to visit with their loved one as healthcare facilities all but shut down to visitors.

 Traditional Funeral Service followed by Cremation